codingchili/tls-privacy/readme.md

 ./mkcert
 ```

-Certificate options can be configured in `generator/server/keys/request.ext`.
+Certificate options can be configured in `generator/server/keys/request.ext`, for more information on using certificates
+please see generator/browser/server/keys/certificates.md.

-Make sure to set a SAN and use it in `/etc/hosts` or with the mDNS beacon in step 4.
+For the DNS names set in request.ext ensure the hostname matches with the target.
+This can be done through `/etc/hosts` or with the mDNS beacon in step 4.

 4. start the local webserver.